Efficiency, productivity, safety and more

 Running a warehouse is an incredibly tough job.
 Running one efficiently and successfully is even more difficult.

-But get it right and the impact it can have on the success of your business is huge.
+But get it right, and the impact it can have on the success of your business is enormous.

-Getting it wrong can mean inefficient staff, not shipping or processing inventory in good time, and ultimately see your business lose credibility.
+Getting it wrong can mean inefficient staff, not shipping or processing inventory in good time, and potentially having your business lose credibility.

-As such, this guide offers 45 quick tips, ideas and strategies that can be applied to your business
+As such, this guide offers 45 quick tips, ideas and strategies you can apply to your business.

-As this is such a broad subject, the tips in this guide have been divided into 5 key areas.
+As this is such a broad subject, this guide divides the tips into five key areas.

 These are as follows: